sara-nl/griddocs/source/Pages/Basics/prerequisites.rst

 .. _join-vo:

 ===========================
-Join a Virtual Organisation
+Join a Virtual Organization
 ===========================

 .. sidebar:: More about VOs?

 		.. seealso:: Need to know more about VOs and how to get a membership?
 Check out our mooc video :ref:`mooc-vo`.

-A Virtual Organisation or VO is a group of geographically distributed people that have common objectives and that are using shared Grid resources to achieve them.
+A Virtual Organization or VO is a group of geographically distributed people that have common objectives and that are using shared Grid resources to achieve them.
 Every Grid user is a member of one or more Virtual Organizations.

-In practice your :abbr:`VO (Virtual Organisation)` membership determines to which resources (compute and storage) you have access to.
-You are eligible to register for a :abbr:`VO (Virtual Organisation)` only once you :ref:`get a valid certificate <get-grid-certificate>`.
-The :abbr:`VO (Virtual Organisation)` that is most suitable for you depends on the specific research area you are in.
+In practice your :abbr:`VO (Virtual Organization)` membership determines to which resources (compute and storage) you have access to.
+You are eligible to register for a :abbr:`VO (Virtual Organization)` only once you :ref:`get a valid certificate <get-grid-certificate>`.
+The :abbr:`VO (Virtual Organization)` that is most suitable for you depends on the specific research area you are in.
 For example, if you are active in a field associated with the life sciences the ``lsgrid VO`` might be most suitable for you.
 If you still not sure which VO is best for you, then contact us at helpdesk@surfsara.nl to guide you on this.

-This section describes how to get a :abbr:`VO (Virtual Organisation)` membership.
+This section describes how to get a :abbr:`VO (Virtual Organization)` membership.

 .. warning:: At this point you must have the certificate successfully installed in your browser.
 If you don’t have that, go back the :ref:`previous step <get-grid-certificate>`.

 * Open the link below from the browser where your certificate is installed (:abbr:`UI (User Interface)` or laptop).
 The page will ask you to confirm with your installed browser certificate:   https://voms.grid.sara.nl:8443/vomses/
-* Select the VO that you are interested for e.g. ``lsgrid``, from the front page listing all the available :abbr:`VOs (Virtual Organisations)`.
+* Select the VO that you are interested for e.g. ``lsgrid``, from the front page listing all the available :abbr:`VOs (Virtual Organizations)`.
 If it is unclear to you for which VO you should register, please contact us at helpdesk@surfsara.nl.
 * Fill in some of your personal details (name, email, etc.), then read and accept the :abbr:`AUP (Acceptable Use Policy)`.
 * Check that you have received a verification email titled “Your membership request for VO ...” and confirm with the URL, as described in the email.
-* You will receive an approval email titled “Your vo membership request for VO lsgrid has been approved” when the :abbr:`VO (Virtual Organisation)` administrator finally sings your request.
+* You will receive an approval email titled “Your vo membership request for VO lsgrid has been approved” when the :abbr:`VO (Virtual Organization)` administrator finally sings your request.

 Once you finish this page instructions successfully, you are set to go and run your :ref:`first-grid-job`!